rrra/www/content/post/2017/the-doctor-is-in-podcast-episode-24.md

 description = ""
 slug = ""
 tags = [ "ARRL", "podcast" ]
-title = "The Doctor Is In Podcast Episode 24"
+title = "The Doctor is In: HF Loop Antennas" aliases = [ "/post/2017/02/21/the-doctor-is-in-podcast-episode-24" ]
 +++
 "Many amateurs swear by large loop antennas for the HF bands, but what makes them so special?